-When to change business structure to a trust
+When to change your business structure to a trust

 - Family Trusts are an ideal structure for growing a family business.
-It enables members of the family to become beneficiaries of the business, and receive an income directly from the trust.
+It enables members of the family to become beneficiaries of the business and receive income directly from the trust.

-- Switching to a family trust allows for agreed governance protocols and defined guidance for the future.
-If you see yourself handing the business on to the next generation, a family trust structure enables a clear succession plan, and a tax effective business transfer.
+- Switching to a family trust allows for agreed governance protocols and defined guidelines for the future.
+If you see yourself handing the business on to the next generation, a family trust structure enables a clear succession plan and a tax-effective business transfer.

 - If you’re running a business and your average tax rate approaches 30%, a family trust can be beneficial for reducing your tax rate.